oemof/tespy/doc/using_tespy.rst

  * the mass fractions of the network's fluids.

 The solver will solve for these variables.
 As stated in the introduction the list of fluids is passed to your network on creation.
-You should **always make use of the value ranges** of the system variables, like in the code block below.
+If your system includes fluid mixtures, you should **always make use of the value ranges** for the system variables.
 This improves the stability of the algorithm.
 Try to fit the boundaries as tight as possible, for instance, if you kwow that the maximum pressure in the system will be at 10 bar, use it as upper boundary.
-You should **always state ranges for pressure and enthalpy**, temperature is optional.
-Value ranges for mass flow and fluid composition are not necessary, as these are handeled automatically.
+Value ranges for pure fluids are not required as these are dealt with automatically.

 .. code-block:: python

     from tespy import nwk

-	fluid_list = ['air', 'water']
+	fluid_list = ['CO2', 'H2O', 'N2', 'O2', 'Ar']
     my_plant = nwk.network(fluids=fluid_list)
 	my_plant.set_attr(p_unit='bar', h_unit='kJ / kg')
 	my_plant.set_attr(p_range=[0.05, 10], h_range=[15, 2000])